 When seeking advice on how to cure a hangover, a common trope is how to avoid one in the first place (hey, thanks!)
 And that often includes the phrases “soak up” and “greasy food”.
 And that can easily lead to a junk food binge of pizza, omelettes, hamburgers and anything you can get at a drive-thru, really.
-But can you actually ward off a hangover by eating a big meal before you drink?
+But can you prevent a hangover by eating a big meal?

 According to an emergency medicine physician in New York, there’s some merit behind that theory.

-Refinery29 talked to Alexis Halpern, MD, who says by eating a big meal, you’re basically creating a buffer between your stomach and the alcohol.
+Alexis Halpern, MD says by eating a big meal, you’re basically creating a buffer between your stomach and the alcohol.
 It may not completely prevent a hangover, but chances are, you’ll feel tons better.

 Now, what to eat.
 Halpern says a good rule is to stick with heavier foods that take longer to break down in your body.
 Especially ones that are nutrient dense.
 So instead of that slice of pepperoni pizza, try eating a burrito bowl.
 Water-rich foods are also a good idea, like cantaloupe, watermelon and other juicy fruits to keep you hydrated.
 Avocados and bananas are another good choice, because they contain important electrolytes.
 “If you give your body back the things that it needs and the things that it loses when you drink, you’re going to feel better no matter what,” she says.